MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-classification.md

         The information types use the Office 365 data loss prevention (DLP) sensitivity information types and pattern detection.
 You can choose from many common sensitive information types, some of which are specific for different regions.
 For more information, see [What the sensitive information types look for](/office365/securitycompliance/what-the-sensitive-information-types-look-for) from the Office 365 documentation.

         The list of information types that you can select from the Azure portal is periodically updated to include any new Office DLP additions.
-However, the list excludes any custom sensitive information types that you have defined and uploaded as a rule package to the Office 365 Security & Compliance Center.
+However, the list excludes any custom sensitive information types that you have defined and uploaded as a rule package to the Office 365 Security & Compliance Center, the Microsoft 365 security center, or the Microsoft 365 compliance center.

         > [!IMPORTANT]
         > Some of the information types require a minimum version of the client.
 [More information](#sensitive-information-types-that-require-a-minimum-version-of-the-client)